Eligibility for Child Care Benefits

 Are you eligible for Child Care benefits?

-Generally, you are eligible for benefits through the Child Care Fund if you:
+Generally, you are eligible for benefits through the Child Care Fund (CCF) if you:

-• Are employed on a full-time or part-time (three-fifths [3/5] of a workweek) basis at a participating 1199SEIU institution or collective bargaining unit that contributes to the CCF;
+- Are employed on a full-time or part-time (three-fifths of a workweek) basis at a participating 1199SEIU institution or are part of a collective bargaining unit that contributes to the CCF;

-• Are not on workers’ compensation, short-term disability, NYS Paid Family Leave for more than 26 weeks combined;
+- Are not on workers’ compensation, short-term disability or NYS Paid Family Leave for more than 26 weeks combined;

-• Are legally responsible (by birth or adoption) for children between birth and 17 years of age; and
+- Are legally responsible (by birth or adoption) for children between birth and age 17; and

-• Complete a program application, provide proof of employment and child(ren)’s dependency, and submit all required documentation by Tuesday, October 31, 2023.
+- Complete a program application; provide proof of employment and child(ren)’s dependency; and submit all required documentation by the registration deadline, usually October 31.
+(Visit our registration page for information about programs and to see this year’s deadline.)

 Check if Your Facility Is a Participating Employer